-- 4.1 This policy is aligned with the Council's Corporate Governance Framework.
-This policy recognises the actions that Council makes with respect to the achievement of its Vision, priorities, underlying principles and business objectives are ultimately tied to decisions about the nature and level of risk it is prepared to take and the most effective means to manage and mitigate those risks.
+- 4.1 This policy is aligned with the Council's Local Code of Corporate Governance .
+This policy recognises the actions that Council makes with respect to the achievement of the Community Vision, Corporate Delivery Plan priorities, and business-objectives are ultimately tied to decisions about the nature and level of risk it is prepared to take and the most effective means to manage and mitigate those risks.
 ERM covers all the council's risks in a unified and consistent manner. - 4.2 Risk management at the Council shall be based on an understanding of the quality and nature of the Council's assets and its sources of revenue, and the impact of any associated potential liabilities.
 This policy, the ERM Guidance, the related management policies and procedures and management committees, shall enable management and the Corporate Leadership Team to meet their ERM responsibilities. - 4.3 The Council's approach to risk management is detailed in its ERM Guidance which is available on the Council's internet and intranet.